What was the challenge?

 What did we learn?

-This evaluation finds that receiving an additional reminder email did not have a statistically significant effect on NEUs’ report submission.
+We find that receiving an additional reminder email did not have a statistically significant effect on NEUs’ report submission.
 Figure 1 shows the number of NEUs that submitted their spending reports on Treasury’s ARP Reporting and Compliance portal before and after the reminder email was sent.

 Figure 1.
 Numbers of NEUs that submitted reports on Treasury’s ARP Reporting and Compliance Portal